dagainz/Correlator/docs/features.md

 ### The problem

-For various reasons, most (if not all) logic modules needs to maintain data representing the current state of the system.
-All the modules included with the system use it (at least) for collecting running statistics.
+For various reasons, most (if not all) logic modules needs to maintain data, stored in python variables, to represent the current state of the system.
+All the included modules keep state, if for nothing more than to collect module level statistics.
-Most modules that correlate and collect data from log records also require a running state to facilitate.
+Most modules that correlate and collect data from log records will also require a running state to facilitate this.

 The issue is that any data stored in module variables will be lost whenever correlator stops for any reason.
-As an example, the sshd module maintains a list of unfinished transactions.
+As an example, the sshd module maintains a list of *transactions* that contain all of the information pertaining the transaction.
+Take the case of a *valid login*.
+The transaction starts with that with information that gets added as log entries associated with
 In the case of a valid login, a transaction get created upon an initial log entry, and terminates (and dispatches an event) with one that indicates the connection is closed.